nathanfriend/related-courses/README.md

-related-courses
+related_courses
 ===============

 Moodle 2.1 block to show list of related meta courses.
 Orignal code by Matt Elvey (17/11/2011).

 1) Download zip

-2) Extract and rename directory to related-courses
+2) Extract and rename directory to related_courses

 3) Copy to {your-moodle-root/blocks/